 REMC1 is always looking at security; you've probably heard us mention 2-factor authentication and password managers.
 Reputable password managers are available for your phone as well as your computer.
 If you already use LastPass – which we recommended – they offer a way to verify password strength and see if your data has been compromised.

 2-Step Verification (2 factor or multi-factor authentication)

 This feature provides an additional layer of security in case your password is compromised.
 REMC1 highly recommends that staff, especially administrative and administrative assistant staff, utilize this feature for their Google Account.
 Learn more about this at the Google Account Help Section on Setting up 2-Step Verification, our wiki page, or viewing our video tutorial.

 REMC1 is always looking at security and you've probably heard us mention 2-factor authentication and password managers.

-REMC staff are happy to answer any questions you have on potential spoofing, viruses, malware and security.
+REMC staff is happy to answer any questions you have on potential spoofing, viruses, malware, and security.